Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-15-forever-changed.md

 "Uhmmm.. mashed potato, biscuits and gravy, peas and carrots."
 Stephen replied, after checking his notes.
 "Why?"

 Six was an inexpert reader of human expressions and body language, even with the aid of the specialist subroutines that lurked deep inside any translator implant, but there was no mistaking the honest curiosity in his interrogator's reaction.
-It implied that either the food had not been drugged, or---less likely---that Stephen did not know about it.
+It implied that either the food had not been drugged, or - less likely - that Stephen did not know about it.

 Perhaps the sensation was just another symptom of human strangeness, one to which he had not hitherto been exposed.
 He didn't know.
 For now, it was safest to withhold his suspicions rather than voice them and out himself as nonhuman.
 If the reaction was perfectly normal and he commented on it as if it weren't, then he would have blundered.